-Supplementary Materials.
+Supplementary Materials

 Family Law Index

 Each element of the Index is coded (0,1) to indicate whether or not the provision in question disadvantages women or promotes equal rights.
 The maximum score, 13, indicates that a country’s family laws are free from discrimination in all thirteen areas while the minimum score (0), means that a country discriminates against women in all thirteen dimensions analyzed.
 Chronbach’s alpha for these 13 items is .91.